CedricChnfr/portfolio/about.markdown

 During my year in the ISS specialization, I learned a lot of new concepts that are useful for my professional aspirations of becoming an engineer.
 While many of the courses were designed to be accessible to everyone, I found that I had already covered most of the content related to computer science or networking.
 The ISS specialization provided me with a broader understanding of the creation of sensors and the concept of IoT in general.

-One significant positive aspect of the ISS specialization is that it gave me the opportunity to pursue an additional master's degree specialized in Networking and Telecommunications.
+One significant positive aspect of the ISS specialization is that it gave me the opportunity to pursue an additional master's degree specialized in Embedded Network and Connected Object.
 This additional qualification is highly valuable for my CV and has helped me deepen my knowledge of networks.

 Looking ahead, I have many questions about my future, but I am determined to move forward and make the most of the opportunities that come my way.